dredd-bot/Dredd/PrivacyPolicy.md

 ### 4. Why does it store the data?
 #### It stores server IDs for settings and data because:
 ##### • Without those most of the bot wouldn't be functional.
-The logs would break or wouldn't be customisable, you couldn't invoke any of the commands bot has.
+The loggs would break or wouldn't be customisable, you couldn't invoke any of the commands bot has.
-#### It stores user IDs for nickname changes, todo lists, warnings, temporary mutes, suggestions and bugs because:
+#### It stores user IDs for nickname changes, todo lists, warnings, temporary mutes, suggestions because:
 ##### • Bot needs to find the user that has the data stored in the database as - todo lists, nickname changes and return that data to them
-##### • Bot needs to find the user that has data stored in database as - suggestions, bug reports to know who was the owner of the suggestion/bug report and inform them when the suggestion/bug was approved/confirmed.
-Also the users that followed that suggestion/bug report.
+##### • Bot needs to find the user that has data stored in database as - suggestions to know who was the owner of the suggestion and inform them when the suggestion was approved/denied.
+Also the users that followed that suggestion.
 ##### • Bot needs to find the user who was temporarily muted and punish them if they try to rejoin or unmute them when their punishment ends.
 #### It stores server IDs and user IDs for blacklist because:
 ##### • We need to prevent people/servers that abuse the bot, break bot rules.

 ### 5. I'm questioning why do you need all this data, and this Privacy Policy doesn't answer my question.
 What should I do?
-#### Feel free to join the [support server](https://discord.gg/f3MaASW) and/or contact Moksej#3335.
+#### Feel free to join the [support server](https://discord.gg/f3MaASW) and/or contact Moksej#3335 (345457928972533773).

+### Please note, that we can change this policy without any warning at any given time.
+#### Last changed: `2020 July 23rd`